SzakyRo/szakyro.github.io/_tabs/about.md

 # About Me
 ![My profile photo](/assets/img/me.jpg)
 I'm a **driven IT professional** with around **5 years of experience** in system administration, technical support, and cybersecurity.
-Currently, I serve as an **Infrastructure Engineer at Bitdefender**, where I manage both Windows and Linux systems, leveraging expertise in **VMware virtualization** and a wide range of security technologies.
+Currently, I serve as an **Infrastructure Engineer at Bitdefender**, where I manage both Windows and Linux systems, leveraging expertise in **Proxmox virtualization** and a wide range of security technologies.

 ---

 ## 🛠️ Technical Focus

 - System administration (Windows & Linux)
-- VMware & virtualization technologies
+- Proxmox & virtualization technologies
 - Infrastructure maintenance & automation
 - Remote troubleshooting & incident response
 - Security operations & system hardening